nea/nativescript-realworld-example-app/readme.md

 * `i18n/` contains the translation files.
 See [nativescript-localize](https://market.nativescript.org/plugins/nativescript-localize) for more information

 ### Architecture
 The project follows the general NativeScript/Angular structure without any specifics.
 It uses lazy-loaded modules to encapsulate functionality further.
+It uses frame and router navigation to go back and forth between pages.

 #### Files
-Each component comes in three parts:
+Each component comes in two parts:
 * `xyz.component.ts` the source
 * `xyz.component.html` the template
-* `xyz.component.css` according CSS

 Everything is loaded in their according modules and reached via module-specific routing files:
 * `x.module.ts` the general module
 * `x.routing.ts` the routing file
+* `x.css` according CSS

 Not all files are necessarily needed to be encapsulated in such a granularity, but the structure was executed through the source to stay consistent.